-Many think that brandname big name colleges are the best options for them, when that may not necessarily be the case.
+Many think that brand name big-name colleges are the best options for them, when that may not necessarily be the case.
 However, smaller or lesser-known schools could be the perfect school for you!

 Ursinus College is located just south of Philadelphia, in Collegeville, Pennsylvania.
 Founded in 1869, the liberal arts college is private, independent, and prestigious.
 Known as being a school for top undergraduate research, the experience at Ursinus is regularly reported upon in national publications.
 Many of the students also go on to pursue medical, law, and business.

-Ursinus is also widly known for its First Year Experience and Common Intellectual Experience programs.
-This includes the freshman only dorms, advising, and seminar style courses.
+Ursinus is also widely known for its First-Year Experience and Common Intellectual Experience programs.
+This includes the freshman only dorms, advising, and seminar-style courses.
 Students also receive laptops in the fall of freshman year with preloaded coursework and software and it is replaced upon completion of sophomore year.
-Ursinius requires students to finish an Independent Learning Experience project which includes internships, study abroad, independent research, student teaching, and a few other options.
+Ursinus requires students to finish an Independent Learning Experience project which includes internships, study abroad, independent research, student teaching, and a few other options.

 Whitman College is always looking for students who are “involved.”
 This includes studies, your peers, your teachers, campus, and the community.
 Located in Walla Walla, Washington, the school focuses on liberal arts and sciences and has libraries and resource centers that are open 24/7.